MattJColes/nova-workshop/part1-text-magic.md

 **Nova Pro Emotional Prompt:**
 ```
-Write 3 taglines for an AI coding tool, each evoking a different emotion:
+Write 3 taglines for a developer productivity tool, each evoking a different emotion:
 1. Relief (solving a pain point)
 2. Excitement (discovering possibilities)
 3. Confidence (mastering the tool)